 - Indoor air quality products such as air filters and air purification systems

-Some are HVAC-R pros, which means they also work with refrigeration.
+Some are HVAC-R professionals, which means they also can take care of refrigeration.

-While HVAC can be physically hard, it can also be extremely satisfying.
-As a technician you’ll need to be able to:
+While HVAC can be physically hard, it can also be very satisfying.
+As a technician you should be able to:

-- Work in extreme settings, including tight or dirty spaces.
+- Work in extreme settings, such as small or dirty spaces.

-- Work in hot or cold areas since equipment is typically outdoors.
+- Work in hot or cold areas as equipment is typically outdoors.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime during peak days.

-It’s a good career possibility if you want to:
+It’s a fantastic career option if you want to:

 - Avoid sitting at a desk or in an office.

-- Have job security realizing your position can’t be outsourced.
+- Have job security being sure your position can’t be outsourced.

-- Be your own boss and have your own successful business.
+- Be your own boss and run your own successful business.

-Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment updates.
+Career Explorer says that technicians who have expertise with tablets, electronics and troubleshooting will be in large demand as equipment updates.

-Another perk of working in HVAC is little to no educational debt.
+Another advantage of working in HVAC is little to no student debt.

 A Day in the Life of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Typical Salary Rates for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary